Effective Marketing Strategies For Small To Medium Businesses 🍡

 - Price plays a significant role as a competitive weapon to assist a business in utilising market opportunities.

 Admittedly, it’s tough to get the pricing right when you don’t have a process to determine customer value.
-This is because there are a lot of factors to take into consideration and whether a price change will have the desired effect.
+This is because there are a lot of factors to take into consideration as to whether a price change will have the desired effect.

 The law of demand says that, for almost all products, the demand is lower if the product is priced higher.
 That means sales will drop if prices are increased.
 However, a high price can also mean high margins.